Hans Oster: Early career

-Opposition to Hitler
+Opposition to Adolf Hitler

 Like many other army officers, Oster welcomed the Nazi regime.
 However, his opinion changed after the 1934 Night of the Long Knives in which the Schutzstaffel (SS) murdered many of the leaders of the rival Sturmabteilung (SA) and their political opponents, including General Kurt von Schleicher, the second-to-last Chancellor of the Weimar Republic and Generalmajor (Major General) Ferdinand von Bredow, former head of the Abwehr.
 In 1935, Oster was allowed to re-join the army but never on the General Staff.
 By 1938, the Blomberg–Fritsch Affair and Kristallnacht (the Nazi-led pogrom against Jews in Germany), turned his antipathy into a hatred of Nazism and a willingness to help save Jews.
-During the Fritsch crisis, Oster met Generaloberst (Colonel General) Ludwig Beck, Chief of the General Staff, for the first time, making the connections for the Oster Conspiracy of September 1938.
+During the Fritsch crisis, Oster met Generaloberst (Colonel General) Ludwig Beck, Chief of the General Staff, for the first time, making the connections for the Oster conspiracy of September 1938.

 Oster's position in the Abwehr was invaluable to the conspirators; Abwehr could provide false papers and restricted materials, disguise conspiratorial activities as intelligence work, link disparate resistance cells, and supply intelligence to the conspirators.
 He also played a central role in the first military conspiracy to overthrow Hitler, which was rooted in Hitler's intention to invade Czechoslovakia.
 In August 1938, Beck spoke openly at a meeting of army generals in Berlin about his opposition to a war with the Western powers over Czechoslovakia.
 When Hitler was informed of that, he demanded and received Beck's resignation.
 Beck was highly respected in the army and his removal shocked the officer corps.
 His successor as Chief of Staff, Franz Halder, remained in touch with him and also with Oster.
 Privately, he said that he considered Hitler "the incarnation of evil".

 Oster, Gisevius and Hjalmar Schacht urged Halder and Beck to stage a coup against Hitler.
 However, the army generals argued that they could mobilise support among the officer corps only if Hitler made overt moves towards war.
 Halder asked Oster to draw up plans for a coup, and it was eventually agreed that Halder would instigate the coup when Hitler committed an overt step towards war.
 Emissaries of the conspirators travelled to Britain, with the assistance of Oster and the Abwehr, to urge the British to stand firm against Hitler over the Sudeten crisis.
 On 28 September, the British Prime Minister Neville Chamberlain agreed to a meeting in Munich, where he accepted the dismemberment of Czechoslovakia.
 Hitler's diplomatic triumph undermined and demoralised the conspirators.
-Halder would no longer support a coup.
-That was the nearest approach to a successful conspiracy against Hitler before the 20 July plot of 1944.
+Until that time Halder seemed keen to stage a coup.